 |$.93/oz||3 g||10 cal||1/8 tsp/1 cup||X||X|

 Although guar gum is commonly used in many food products there are not many hot sauces that use it as a thickening agent.
-Guar gum can be added to a hot sauce to give a creamy texture much like a dressing.
-Guar gum should be dissolved in water before it is added to a hot sauce similar to cornstarch and flour.
-It will need to be blended, emulsified, or agitated to ensure that it does not become lumpy as other thickeners may as well.
+Guar gum can be added to a hot sauce to give it a creamy texture much like a dressing.

-One negative about guar gum is that can lose the ability to thicken in very acidic foods, like hot sauce.
+One negative thing about guar gum is that can lose the ability to thicken in very acidic foods, like hot sauce.
 More often it is used in a mild sauce to give it the texture of a dressing.
 These types of sauces are not always as acidic as other hot sauces but may still have a kick to them.
-Guar gum does not need to be cooked into a sauce like cornstarch or flour but functions fine if it is.

 Guar gum costs an average of $.93 an ounce, which is only slightly more than xanthan gum.
 Also much like xanthan gum, there is only a minimal amount used before it can thicken a sauce.
 Although the cost difference between xanthan gum is minimal, the amount used is reduced.